just about to send off love wins 11 to the mailing list. this issue is what love wins is all about. language of the heart.

 and then there’s no me. i sparkplugged no me after doing some art auctions to benefit sparkplug comic books after dylan died. i was feeling a lot of grief and energy and needed to put it somewhere. so i sent out a call for no me and got a huge response. this thing is very close to being finished. its huge. something like 60 artists and over 250 pages.

-all handmade. you can see preview images here. hoping to have this finished for short run in november. this pictures of no me are just my dummy mock ups.
+all handmade. you can see preview images here. hoping to have this finished for short run in november. these pics of no me are just my dummy mock ups.

 if you like language of the heart art then you gotta check out bread and wine by samuel delaney and mia wolff.